-Daklak, in M’Nong language refers to “Lak Lake” (“Dak” means “water” or “lake”), a real landmark of Daklak province.
-Daklak is located at the center of Central Highlands, a major tourist destination of the region.
+Daklak, in M’Nong language, refers to “Lak Lake” (“Dak” means “water” or “lake”), a real landmark of Daklak province.
+Daklak is located at the centre of Central Highlands, a major tourist destination of the region.

 How to get there

 Buon Ma Thuot city has an airport and straight routes to big cities such as Ha Noi, Vinh, Da Nang and Ho Chi Minh.
 The airfare is cheaper than other routes to other cities in Central Highlands.
 A Vietnamairlines one-way ticket from Ho Chi Minh to Buon Ma Thuat is under 1 million VND, round-trip ticket from Hanoi is 2,8mil; round-trip ticket from Da Nang is around 2mil.
 Flights from Vinh are in Tue, Wed, Fri, Sat, Sun, a round-trip is 2,8mil.

 Vietjetair price is about the same as Vietnam Airlines, Jetstar is a little cheaper but fewer flights per week than the other two.
 You can hunt for even cheaper tickets on their discount campaigns on the internet.

 By coach, you can easily buy a ticket from big cities to Buon Ma Thuot from Giap Bat station, My Dinh station in Hanoi; and from major stations in Ho Chi Minh, Vung Tau, Ca Mau….
 From Hanoi, a ticket is around 600,000VND – 800,000VND.
 From Ho Chi Minh, it’s around 200,000VND.